Education in Bangladesh: National curriculum

 In class 9–10 and 11–12, each has its own pre-selected set of subjects with one optional subject which can be changed.
 For instance, a student studying in science group can't replace chemistry, Bangla or religion for accounting or history.
 In other words, a student of this curriculum has to study a pre-set group of subjects with having only one choice of replacing an elective subject to another elective subject.
 Science is the most sought-after stream of education in urban areas.

-A standardized exam is held in class 8 called Junior School Certificate (JSC) examination; schools often restrict students getting less than their set grade point average (GPA) from pursuing the science stream of education.
+Schools often restrict students getting less than their set grade point average (GPA) from pursuing the science stream of education in SSC and HSC.